11 Day Trading Rules That Work

 You can have 1001 day trading rules.
-But you cannot remember them, and will not adhere to them.
-The result is chaos and a trigger-happy day trader.
+But if you don’t remember them, they are useless.
+No one follows rules that they don’t recall.
+The result of the 1001 trading rules is chaos and a trigger-happy day trader.

-We have distilled 11 day trading rules together with suggestions to help you follow them.
+Hence, here, we have distilled 11 day trading rules together with tips to help you stay on the path.

 Day Trading Rules Before You Even Start

-1. Day trading is a not a form of investment.
+#1: Day trading is not a form of investment.

 Day trading is not a form of investment.
 It is not part of the stock/bond portfolio that you have for retirement.

-The first two rules seek to adjust your attitude towards day trading.
-Once you start with the correct attitude, these “rules” are already with you.
+The first two rules seek to orient your attitude towards day trading.
+Start with the right mentality and expectations, and these “rules” are already with you.

 Some essential aspects include: